 If you don’t use an entire block, place leftovers in an airtight container, soak it in cold water, and store it in the refrigerator for up to three days.
 Replace the water every day.

-You can freeze any tofu.
-Chop them into cubes, freeze them on a baking sheet, and throw them together in a freezer container once they hardened.
-Thaw on the counter at least an hour before cooking, and squeeze out any extra moisture.
+You can freeze it.
+Chop them into cubes, freeze them on a baking sheet, and throw them together in a freezer container once they harden.
+Thaw on the counter for at least an hour before cooking, and squeeze out any extra moisture.
 It will have a firmer, chewier, and almost sponge-like texture.
-You can cook the tofu just as you would fresh.
+You can cook it just as you would fresh.

 Delicious Recipes Using Tofu